hashicorp/consul/website/source/intro/getting-started/agent.html.markdown

 If you run `consul members` in another terminal, you can see the members of the Consul cluster.
-We'll cover joining clusters in the next section, but for now, you should only see one member (yourself).
+We'll cover joining clusters in the next section, but for now, you should only see one member (yourself):

 ```text
 $ consul members